How we Become Empty and Ready to be Filled with all the Wrong things-

 So here goes:

 It is becoming increasingly more clear that we are living in a post-Christian society.
 The values Christians have traditionally held dear are no longer a part of the greater cultural narrative.
 One illustration of this reality is abortion.
-Fox News conducted a massive exit poll post-election.
-Their goal was to discover what issues motivated voters this election cycle.
-The number one answer was the economy.
+Fox News conducted a massive exit poll after the 2022 midterm election.
+Their goal was to discover what issues motivated voters that election cycle.
+The number one answer was the economy (not a shocker).
 However, abortion was a very close second.
-It was pro-abortion supporters who swung the election.

-This means a large portion of our society cares more about keeping abortion legal than they do about their own economic well-being and future prosperity (Leviticus 18:21, Jeremiah 32:35).
-Most lefty politicians voted in campaigned entirely on keeping abortion as available and unrestricted as possible.
+Every lefty politician who won in the last election campaigned entirely on keeping abortion as available and unrestricted as possible.
 Love of abortion is not the only sign our civilization is in trouble.
 Violent crime against complete strangers is way up.
 Euthanasia is rapidly becoming a new normal and the possible benefits of infanticide are very much up for discussion.
 It will undoubtedly be offered as an option for new parents at local hospitals in the very near future.

 Our society is literally hurtling backwards in time towards pre-Christian, heathenish ethics.
 Most folks are motivated by their individual impulses rather than a desire to build a better future for their children and grandchildren.
 Our obsession with freedom could actually lead to our own extinction.
 Literally.
-A large portion of our population is doing everything possible to keep from reproducing and it could be our downfall.
+A large portion of our population is doing everything possible to keep from reproducing in the name of personal freedom.
+It could be our downfall.
 Human beings are becoming more and more savage as our society has begun to value personal freedom over personal responsibility.
 Our infatuation with freedom will inevitably lead to less actual autonomy.
-Governments will step in to control people if they cannot or will not control themselves (Romans 13:4).
+Governments will be forced to step in and control people if they cannot or will not control themselves (Romans 13:4).

 Sigh.

 All that being said.
 The current chaos could turn out to be a good thing.
-The culture will likely get worseSometimes bad is better.
+The culture will likely get worseSometimes bad is good.
 Hard times cause people to think.
 Whereas prosperity tends to lead to greater acceptance of whatever the cultural norms are and God knows we don’t need any more acceptance of the current cultural norms.

 So, what is a Christian to do?